-A more detailed understanding of the process for the development of this Recommendation may be found in Document IMT-ADV/24.2.1 Overview of the radio interface technology
+A more detailed understanding of the process for the development of the first release of this Recommendation may be found in Document IMT-ADV/24(Rev.1) whereas details on the process for the development of Revisions of this Recommendation may be found in Document IMT-ADV/25.

+2.1 Overview of the radio interface technology

 The WirelessMAN-Advanced radio interface specification is developed by IEEE.
 A complete end-to-end system based on WirelessMAN-Advanced is called WiMAX 2, as developed by the WiMAX Forum.